Thistledown Studio : Nan Wilson : Rochester, NY

 The Making of a Life Cycle.

-PS I had a couple of new critters creep into my life over the last year!
+PS I had a couple of new "critters" creep into my life!

 They sometimes put a crimp in my art plans, but what can you say?